 Many tenants who sign a lease for their apartment or rental unit plan to stay for the full amount of time required in the lease, such as one year.
-But despite your best intentions, you may want (or need) to leave before your lease is up—for example, if you’re a student at the University of Virginia and only want to stay in your apartment for the period of time that school is in session.
-Or perhaps you’re moving in with your boyfriend or girlfriend.
-Sometimes, you may need to move in order to be closer to your new job or an elderly parent who needs your help.
+But, despite your best intentions, you might want (or need) to leave before your lease is up—for example, if you're a student at the University of Virginia and only want to stay in your apartment for the period of time that school is in session.
+Or perhaps you're moving in with your boyfriend or girlfriend.
+Sometimes, you might need to move in order to be closer to your new job or an elderly parent who needs your help.

 Leaving before a fixed-term lease expires without paying the remainder of the rent due under the lease is called breaking the lease.
 Here's a brief review of tenant rights in Virginia to break a lease without further liability for the rent.